-After Iowa snafu, Washington officials glad to be rid of caucuses
+After Iowa snafu, Washington state officials glad to be rid of caucuses

 Here is how voting would have worked in the Iowa caucuses if everything went as planned:

-At 7 p.m., voters reported to 1,700 high school gyms and community centers across the state, and “voted” by gathering in small groups based on their preferred candidate.
+At 7 p.m., voters reported to 1,700 school gyms and community centers across the state, and “voted” by gathering in small groups based on their preferred candidate.
 Volunteers counted the people in each group and tallied the totals.
 If any candidate’s group was too small (below 15% of the total), those voters were then asked to move to their second choice, with other voters cajoling them to join.
 Volunteers then tallied those second totals.

 Then, the volunteer precinct chief of the caucus was supposed to use a new smartphone app to submit three numbers to the state Democratic Party — the first count of voters, the second count of voters and the number of “state delegate equivalents” each candidate should get based on the second count of voters.